Page loading ... Please wait.

 Printer Friendly Page

 Bo Friberg tells us in his book Professional Pastry Chef that in centuries past, it was very common in England for every kitchen to have a bowl sitting on the counter to collect leftover bread.
 Once the bowl was full it would be used to make a rich and creamy bread pudding.
-What makes a bread pudding perfect everyday fare is that it does not use fancy ingredients; just bread, milk, sugar, eggs, and some flavoring (like vanilla and cinnamon).
-For these muffins I like to use French bread as it is sturdy enough to hold up to the custard.
-And you can leave the crusts on or take them off.
+Isn't that a great idea instead of throwing all those scraps of stale bread away.
+And if you don't feel like making a bread pudding, you could always freeze the bread cubes for when you do want to make this recipe.
+What makes a bread pudding perfect everyday fare is that it does not use fancy ingredients; just bread, milk, cream, sugar, eggs, and some flavoring (like vanilla and cinnamon).
+For these muffins I like to use a bread that won't break down easily.
+That is, it's sturdy enough to hold up to the custard.
+And my preference is to leave the crust on the bread as I love how it gets nice and crunchy when baked.

 Related Recipes You May Like